 Borrow your textbook from the library and save money!
 Check the Course Reserves list by class or instructor to see if the library has it.
 If you don't see your class listed, ask your professor to place the textbook on reserve.
-Checkout periods are for 2 hours or 24 hours and can be renewed if there are no holds.
 Read more about this valuable program at http://library.humboldt.edu/search/reserves/index.html.

 SkillShops are free, co-curricular workshops facilitated by staff, faculty and students across campus.
 Each Skillshop is 50-minutes and helps you explore, create, and innovate with topics related to personal, professional, and academic success.
 Check out the SkillShops & Programs Calendar to register or to see the dates and times of current offerings or select from a number of more advanced and specialized Online Skillshops!

 Ask a Librarian - Although the physical location is closed, Reference Librarians are still available to help with your research projects and assignments.

 Books and Media - Start by looking for materials at HSU in the HSU Library Catalog.
 The catalog has close to a million records for all types of materials that you have access to immediately, not just books, but video, electronic books, magazines and more.

 HSU Theses - The Library Catalog has over 3500 HSU theses produced since 1950.
 You can browse by degree and/or enter a subject or title keyword or phrase, author or year.
 Results can be sorted by author, title or year.
 Most theses from Fall 2005 are available fulltext in Humboldt Digital Scholar.